 “Faith, did I ever tell you…” Jillian rubbed her eyes.
 “I think I’m trans?”

 “I’m glad you told me, then.
 That’s super interesting.”
 Faith’s last puff burned the cricket to its stem.
 She swayed, eyes unfocused.
 “Oh, I’m flying through time.
 Ha.”
-They both stared at the TV.
+They both stared through the TV.
 “Do you have a new name lined up?”

 “Jay,” said Jay.